webdotG/leetcode/README.md

 ## Project Overview

 This is a hands-on space where I:

+> [!TIP]
-- Tackle LeetCode challenges to build problem-solving expertise.
+> ✅ Tackle LeetCode challenges to build problem-solving expertise.

+> [!NOTE]
-- Write clean, efficient TypeScript code to implement algorithms and data structures.
+> ✅ Write clean, efficient TypeScript code to implement algorithms and data structures.

+> [!TIP]
-- Document my progress and solutions as study notes for future reference.
+> ✅ Document my progress and solutions as study notes for future reference.